 John joined the team at Mainline in 2005.
 He has worked on numerous projects, ”Hep C and Me”, and the “Reducing the Ricks; Crystal Methamphetamine and other drug use among youth in Halifax”.
 John has been HIV positive for more than 36 years and has worked in the HIV/AIDS community for the past 21 years and brings skills to Mainline.
 He worked at the AIDS Coalition of Nova Scotia for 5 years and brings his personal knowledge and expertise to such projects as the “Barriers to HIV testing in Rural Nova Scotia among Drug users”, and has been the peer health navigator which supports people infected and/or affected by HIV for almost 10 years.
 He has facilitated numerous information sessions in relation to HIV/AIDS which were funded by ViiV Healthcare Canada, as well as facilitating numerous point of care testing days (POCT) in partnership with the Infectious Disease Clinic for clients who access Mainline services.

 Heather grew up Sydney, NS and moved to Halifax in 2006 to enter a methadone program.
 She worked in retail for 10 years and started at Mainline in 2017.
-Heather works at the Halifax and Dartmouth sites, on central outreach, and previously worked on our provincial outreach and as a peer staff on our past peer navigator project funding by Public Health Agency of Canada (PHAC).
-She is a hard worker and is a strong advocate for people struggling with addiction and her previous incarceration will prove to be beneficial for our new In-Reach + PEERS project funded by PHAC.
-The proposed project will enhance our “foot patrol”, peer “in-reach” in hospitals, peer “in-reach” in jails, prisons and the wider justice system.
-She took part in many of Mainlines HIV testing days and always helped out in our many workshops on HIV and violence in our community.
+Heather works at the Halifax office and on central outreach around Halifax and Dartmouth.
+Previously Heather also worked on our provincial outreach and as a peer staff on our Peer Outreach funded by Public Health Agency of Canada (PHAC).
+She is a hard worker and is a strong advocate for people struggling with addiction.
+She uses her lived experience with drug use and incarceration to support clients at the office and out in community with compassion, first-hand knowledge and peer support.
+Heather has also taken part in many of Mainline’s HIV testing days and helps out in our many workshops on HIV, harm reduction and other issues in our community.

 Jamie has been with Mainline since 2006 and has worked at the site, on the central and provincial outreach and also through our partnership with the Mobile Outreach Street Health (MOSH) project.
 Jamie is the project co-ordinator for the Positive Solutions Project funded under the Building Vibrant Communities Initiative.
 He is incredibly thoughtful, kind and caring and brings many of clients concerns and interests to the forefront.
 He prepares tax returns for clients and also has trained many staff to prepare tax returns.
 Jamie has always been involved in the community and has a sincere passion for helping and supporting people who struggle with poverty and street life.
 He worked at Veith House, Dartmouth Boys & Girls Club, Halifax Police Boys Club and the North End Daycare Centre.
 He was on the board of directors at Mulgrave Park Tenants Association and the Nova Scotia Ball Hockey Association.
 He is presently an executive board member of the People Of Wisdom Erase Racism (P.O.W.E.R.).